Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   2. Trust pem file path: **Only for Windows or if required by OS.**

       Download [BaltimoreCyberTrustRoot.crt.pem](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt.pem) to `<FULL PATH TO azure-sdk-for-c REPO>\sdk\samples\iot\`.
+Confirm the downloaded certificate uses the correct file name and file extension.

       - `AZ_IOT_DEVICE_X509_TRUST_PEM_FILE_PATH`:  Copy the full filepath to this downloaded .pem file, e.g. `<FULL PATH TO azure-sdk-for-c REPO>\sdk\samples\iot\BaltimoreCyberTrustRoot.crt.pem`.

-      NOTE: Confirm the downloaded certificate uses the correct name and file extension.

 ### Certificate Generation

 For samples using certificates, x509 authentication is used to connect to Azure IoT Hub or Azure IoT Hub DPS.

+**WARNING: Certificates created by these commands MUST NOT be used in production-level code on Windows or macOS.**  These certificates expire after 365 days and are provided ONLY to help you easily understand CA Certificates.
+When productizing against CA Certificates, you will need to use your own security best practices for certification creation and lifetime management.

   - *Executables:* `paho_iot_hub_c2d_sample`, `paho_iot_hub_methods_sample`, `paho_iot_hub_telemetry_sample`, `paho_iot_hub_twin_sample`, `paho_iot_hub_pnp_sample`, `paho_iot_hub_pnp_component_sample`, `paho_iot_provisioning_sample`

-To generate a self-signed certificate to use for device authentication, use the commands below:

-**WARNING: Certificates created by these commands MUST NOT be used in production-level code on Windows or macOS.**
-These certificates expire after 365 days and are provided ONLY to help you easily understand CA Certificates.
-When productizing against CA Certificates, you will need to use your own security best practices for certification creation and lifetime management.

 **Linux**